bahmanm/ifem-os/README.md

 ### Virtualbox

-If you intend to run IFEM inside a vbox machine, you need to run `make pad512` during build so that vbox recognises `ifem-os.img` as a floppy disk image.
+If you intend to run IFEM inside a vbox machine, you just need to boot your vm from `ifem-os.img` as a floppy disk image.

 ### Physical machine